SupritMandal015/advanced-todo-list/README.md

 ### ▶️ Steps to Run

-1.Clone the repository or download the code.
+1. Clone the repository or download the code.

-2.Install dependencies:
+2. Install dependencies:

-open terminal
+- Open terminal

-#### --pip install PyQt5
+#### -- pip install PyQt5

 3.Run the application: